jacurtis/jacurtis-gridsome/content/journal/2020-01-14/designing-boilerplate-css-for-posts.md

 description: "While designing a simple CSS stylesheet for this blog, here are all the elements I found that needed to be designed for"
 ---

+Today, while working towards getting this site up and running in its' primative form, I ran into the need to create some basic styling for my new website.
+My goal is to keep the styling pretty minimal at the moment.

+So I wished I had a nice list of each element I should style